h3tz/2b2t-Alarm/README.md

 [2b2t Alarm](https://github.com/h3tz/2b2t-Alarm)
 ===========
 A tool to sent an alarm on different channels when a specific position in 2b2t queue is reached.
-Channels are: Windows sound, prometheus, smartphone notification.
+Channels are: Windows sound, prometheus, speak, smartphone notification.
 Other will follow.

 v0.1. draft.
 Development will be continued. v0.2. add queue position to speeach.